WRF-CMake/wrf/paper/paper.md

 Table: WRF prognostic variables evaluated during integration tests.

 Results from the evaluation show that the choice of operating system has the greatest impact on both $\delta$ and NRMSE (Figure 1) over compiler optimization strategies and build tool used.
-A change in build tool to CMake appears to produce values of $\delta$ and NRMSE consistent with to those obtained from versions of WRF built with the original build scripts[^2].
+A change in build tool to CMake appears to produce values of $\delta$ and NRMSE consistent with those obtained from versions of WRF built with the original build scripts[^2].
 High values of NRMSE for $w$ are caused by small absolute values of $w$ (i.e. small absolute errors yield high NRMSE values).
 Large values of $\delta$ and NRMSE between operating system, particularly when considering `Debug` configurations, appear to be a general property of WRF (i.e. with/without CMake support) and should be investigated further.

 ![`A`: extended box plots of relative percentage errors ($\boldsymbol{\delta}$) against the reference configuration (`Linux/Make/Debug/serial`) for the domain with highest errors only (domain 2). `B`: normalised root mean-square error (NRMSE).
 0 and 60 show the number of minutes elapsed since the start of the simulation.
 Extended boxplots show minimum, maximum, median, and percentiles at [99.9, 99, 75, 25, 5, 1, 0.1].](wrf-cmake-stats-plots.pdf)